Tintia

 They will need to obtain the medical exemption from a licensed physician or optometrist with the advice and requirements that are necessary for their certain condition.

-Drivers must always carry this medical paper with them and present it when they are requested by the law enforcement.
+Drivers must always carry this medical paper with them and present it when they are requested by law enforcement.

 • Transportation Category